beosign/beofaces/src/main/java/de/beosign/beofaces/sqllog/wf/readme.txt

    </file-handler>
 </pre>

-2. Create a logger and associate the above handler with it
+2. Create a logger and associate the above handler with it.
+Optionally, you can add "use-parent-handlers="false"" to the logger to NOT show each sql statement in your main log (console).

    <logger category="org.hibernate.SQL">
        <level name="DEBUG"/>